vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Sāmavidbāna Brāhmana 66, 76.

 caste and other circumstances 535.
-Samayaprakāśa, part of Viramitrodaya, | Saṅkara (see . sarisarga').
+Samayaprakāśa, part of Viramitrodaya, | Śhaṅkara (see . sarisarga').

 9288, 930.

-Saṅkara, author of Bhāsya on Vedanta Samayamayūkha 930, 944n 949, 964.
+Śhaṅkara, author of Bhāsya on Vedanta Samayamayūkha 930, 944n 949, 964.

 sūtra and several Upanisads 460,227, Sambandbatattva 878.

 669n, 719, 8330, 888, 9640, 968n, Sambaodhaviveka, a work 878.
 Sambara, as a writer on Rājaśāstra in

-Saṅkarabbatta, author of Dvaitanir
+Śhaṅkarabbatta, author of Dvaitanir

 naya 878.
 Santiparva 2.
 Sambhaji-raje-caritra, a work 81n.

-Saṅkaravarman, king of Kashmir, plug
+Śhaṅkaravarman, king of Kashmir, plug

 dered 64 temples under pretext of Sambhala, village, where Kalkin will